Blocking ads removes funding from us!

 First of all: This article is not intended to be a test of the device, but only to reflect a first impression on my part.
 For this reason, in this article we unpack the device together and make a first impression of the new flagship from Huawei.
 We start by unpacking the accessories.

-Huawei P20 Pro: That's in the box
+Huawei P20 Pro: This is in the box

 The typical Huawei box is also available again on the P20 Pro.
 (Image: © 2018 TechnikNews)